 If you are a Smart Benefits customer, you must advise your employer or Smart Benefits administrator that you have a new card so that they may start sending transit benefits to that card.

-Fairfax Connector buses are not GPS-equipped so real-time information is not currently possible.
-The Fairfax Connector Web site and Telephone Information Center can provide schedule and stop information for Fairfax Connector routes.
+Fairfax Connector launched its online BusTracker program in spring 2017.
+Riders also can find Connector information on third-party apps, which use Connector information but are not managed by Fairfax Connector.
+The Fairfax Connector website and Telephone Information Center (703-339-7200) can provide schedule and stop information for Fairfax Connector routes.

 Change of service or service requests can be submitted to the Fairfax Connector Telephone Information Center at 703-339-7200.
 Your suggestions may also be emailed to Fairfax Connector via the online submission form.
 All suggestions are reviewed by Fairfax Connector personnel for future service changes.
 A response to recommendations may or may not be received.